JavierMarro/CS50-Intro-CS/README.md

 Context: “plurality vote” (also known as “first-past-the-post” or “winner take all”): every voter gets to vote for one candidate.
 At the end of the election, whichever candidate has the greatest number of votes is declared the winner of the election.

-This task was about completing the TODO tasks to make the program functional (therefore only the code blocks after the TODO are what I wrote for the task).
+This task was about **completing the TODO functions** to make the program functional (therefore only the code blocks after the TODO are what I wrote for the task).
 Example of how the program should behave:

 ```
 $ ./plurality Alice Bob Charlie